mattloker/earnGrassCoins/README.md

 Read this to setup the MystNode on your Pi:

 1. [Updating your node](https://help.mystnodes.com/en/articles/8006202-raspberry-pi-guide)
-(After "Install a Mysterium node" you won't be able to access the internet becasue resolving the IP is not working.
+(After "Install a Mysterium node" you won't be able to access the internet because resolving the IP is not working.
 To fix it, use
 ```
 sudo cat /etc/resolv.conf && sudo resolvconf -u
 ```